Skip to main content

 2) Prediction

 Many companies are already employing predictive analytics to improve decision-making through data mining.
-With the help of predictive analytics, organizations can foresee occurrences by analyzing a data set and making an educated prediction of what will occur in a specific future period.
+With the help of predictive analytics, organizations can foresee occurrences by analyzing a data set and making an educated prediction of what will occur in a specific future.

-Machine learning, another method used in predictive analytics, is a top AI solution provider component.
-The difference is that data mining only entails finding patterns in massive data sets.
-At the same time, machine learning involves creating machines that can learn from the data and act on it on their own.
+Machine learning, another method used in predictive analytics, is a top AIOPS services component.
+Data mining only entails finding patterns in massive data sets, while machine learning involves creating machines that can learn from the data and act on it independently.

 Using the data presented, decisions can be taken regarding things like: